bestbat/Homura/Borked.md

 - Stardew Valley
 - Rising World
 - Torchlight II
-- Starbound (Works but is unplayable)
+- Starbound (Works but the perfomance is bad)
 - Battlefield Bad Company 2 (Works but stuck in multiplayer login)
 - Geometry Dash (Works but no sound)
+- The Forest (No Sound and the perfomance is bad